safaiyeh/stashed/README.md

 ## Authentication Flow

-The app uses a seamless authentication system:
+Authentication is now handled entirely within the extension:

-1. User clicks "Save" in the extension
+1. User clicks "Sign in" in the extension popup
-2. If not authenticated, redirects to web app login
+2. A new tab opens with the extension's login page
 3. User logs in via magic link (Supabase Auth)
-4. Web app sends session to extension via secure messaging
+4. The extension stores the session and can now make authenticated API calls

-5. Extension can now make authenticated API calls
+No communication with the web app is required for authentication.

 ## Project Structure

 ```
 ├── packages/
 │   └── shared/             # Shared TypeScript types
-│       ├── src/types/      # Authentication types
+│       ├── src/types/      # Shared types (optional, not required for extension)
 │       └── package.json
 │
 ├── apps/